 - If you are 65 or older, use Geodon (ziprasidone capsules) with care.
 You could have more side effects.

-- Taking Geodon (ziprasidone capsules) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Geodon (ziprasidone capsules) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Geodon) best taken?